thunderrabbit/robnugen-journal-entries/2015/10/29got-the-highlight-working-on-uitableviewcontroller-in-swift.md

 }
 </pre>

-Now, I understand the code inside the function is a joke and 1/2, but it works and I'm leaving it until I know how to do it in a more canonical way.
+Now, I understand the code inside the function is a laugh and 1/2, but it works and I'm leaving it until I know how to do it in a more canonical way.
 But anyway, highlighting words in the word list will now cause the words' deets to be displayed on the detail pane.